kranthi101/kranthi101/README.md

 - 👋 Hi, I’m @kranthi101
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning diploma
+- 🌱 I’m currently learning Projects
 - 💞️ I’m looking to collaborate on telegram
 - 📫 How to reach me come to warangal